lun-4/jose/doc/ibc.md

 Inter Bot Communication
 ========================

-Jose *is going to* have system calls to communicate with other bots on the same channel The basis is the `!syscall` command that recieves JSON data and based on that it makes another command and returns the result(in JSON as well)
+Jose *is going to* have system calls to communicate with other bots on the same channel.
+The basis is the `!syscall` command that recieves JSON data and, based on that, it makes another command and returns the result (in JSON as well.)

 ## General syscall request